 - you can access content that has already been shared in this channel

 - Box automatically creates two new folders you can view in the Box Web app:

 - Microsoft Teams Chat Files

 These Teams folders persist in your Box Web app, regardless of whether you’re signed in.

-To sign out of the Box integration, right-click the Box icon and click Settings.
-Then sign out.
+To remove your account from the Box integration, right-click the Box Files tab and click Settings → Sign out.